 Opening a SoFi Invest account is simple; you can do it online or on the phone.
 SoFi lets you invest multiple ways and without fees.
 You can get started with active investing if you want to do it yourself, or automated investing for a hands-off role.

 SoFi advisors are credentialed financial planners who are paid a salary, not a commission or fees, so they’re looking out for your best interests.
 Plus, there are no SoFi management fees.
 SoFi can help you take a look at your current 401ks and tell you what fees you are being charged.
 Then, the advisors can help you put a game plan in place for your investments.

-SoFi offers both traditional and Roth IRA accounts with a wide variety of portfolio options, so you can find a mix that works toward your objectives.
+SoFi offers both traditional and Roth IRA accounts online with a wide variety of portfolio options, so you can find a mix that works toward your objectives.
 Advisors choose from a broad mix of exchange-traded funds (ETFs), and because these ETFs follow more than 20 indexes, you’ll have a diverse asset allocation.